AdamsLair/duality-docs/pages/v3/Working-With-Animations.md

 ![](../img/Animation/Animation1.png)

-Save it somewhere on your computer...
+Save it somewhere on your computer and open Duality.

-And open Duality.

 Drag and drop the spritesheet to the project view.

 Looking to the right you see a few fields that relate to animation.
 In our example, you see Billy six times doing different things.

 ![](../img/Animation/Animation2.png)

 Insert 3 in the AnimCols and 2 in the AnimRows.
 AnimFrameBorder is only if you have borders between the frames.

 Create a new GameObject by right-clicking in the scene view and give it a name: Billy (I call it that)